 The following are the only partially integrated CRMs:

-So Ylopo is not directly a CRM but supports and integrates many different third party CRM solutions.
+So Ylopo is not directly a CRM but supports and integrates many third-party CRM solutions.

 8) About the Other Features